jordane95/ParaSolver/README.md

 ## To do list

-* Rewrite numerical_3d.py as a subclass of ParaSolver
 * Rewrite numerical_2d.py as a subclass of ParaSolver
-* Change some access of methods of ParaSolver
 * Perform experiment in some flow

 ## Reference